Hri7566/hats/README.md

 If you're unsure what a userscript manager is, it's a browser extension that can run custom code on websites.
 Most people who create scripts for MPP.net use userscripts.

-The script can be found at...
-TODO
+Then, to get the script, it can be found [here](./releases/latest/download/mpp-hats.user.js).

 ## For developers

 This project uses bun to compile the code into a single userscript.

-### How to make your own hats

-TODO

 ### How to build the script